kingparra/hpfp/02_-_hello_haskell/notes.rst

 ^^^^^^^^^^^
-We say that expressions are in *normal form* when there are no more evaluation steps that can be taken, or put differently, when they've reached an irreducable form.
-Reducable expressions are also called *redexes*.
+We say that expressions are in *normal form* when there are no more evaluation steps that can be taken, or put differently, when they've reached an irreducible form.
+Reducible expressions are also called *redexes*.

 2.4 Functions
 -------------
 A function is an expression that is applied to an argument and always returns a result.

 As in the lambda calculus, all functions in Haskell take one argument and return one result.
 When it seems like we're passing multiple